bvbohnen/X3_Customizer/Documentation.md

     Requires: None

       Allows Commercial Agents to sell factory products at pilot rank 0.
+May require CAG restart to take effect.

  * Convert_Attack_To_Attack_Nearest